Healthcare Spending Statistics: How Much America Pays to Stay Healthy

 Let’s find out.

-• Per capita healthcare spending in the US is currently at $15,074.
+- Per capita healthcare spending in the US is currently projected at $16,570.

 (The Peterson Center on Healthcare)

-According to the most recent data, the overall spending by 2032 is now expected to be $2 trillion less than what the Centers for Medicare & Medicaid Services projected it would be in 2015.
+According to the most recent data, the overall spending by 2033 is now expected to be $8.6 trillion, which continues to outpace what the Centers for Medicare & Medicaid Services projected it would be in previous decades.

-Commercial healthcare spending in the US is expected to increase by 8.8% in 2025.
+Commercial healthcare spending in the US was expected to increase by 8% to 8.8% in 2025.

 (PWC)

-This means that the commercial healthcare spending will now be at the highest level in the past 13 years, driven primarily by inflationary pressure.
+This means that the commercial healthcare spending is now at the highest level in the past 13 years, driven primarily by inflationary pressure and the surging demand for weight-loss medications.

 (Reuters)

-On average, that’s how much it costs to keep an American citizen healthy for one year, and represented an increase from $14,423 in 2023.
+On average, that’s how much it costs to keep an American citizen healthy for one year, and represented an increase from $15,074 in 2024.
+By 2026, per capita spending growth is expected to slow slightly to 4.7%.

-More than 68 million Americans are covered by Medicare in 2025.
+More than 67 million Americans were covered by Medicare in 2025.

 (Centers for Medicare & Medicaid Services)